eumesmo144/eumesmo144/README.md

 - 👋 Hi, I’m Geraldo Neto
-- 👀 I’m interested in learning :^)
+- 👀 I’m interested in Cybersecurity :^)
-- 🌱 I’m currently learning git, js and python
 - 💞️ I’m looking to collaborate on cool projects B^)
 - 👀 Fun fact about me: My favorite hobby is animate in pixel art!